Hispanic, Portuguese and Latin American StudiesFind a programme

 Dr Joanna Crow, (Senior Lecturer), Chile-Peru connections; digital humanities; indigenous cultures, agency, and networks in Chile; Latin American studies; modern Latin American literature.

-Professor Andrew Ginger, (Professor), 19th-century studies; Atlantic studies; comparative studies; deep time; genesis of modernism; Spanish and Latin American experimental literature; thought from eighteenth-century to the present; translation from Spanish; universalisms; visual arts (including film).
+Professor Andrew Ginger, (Professor), 19th-century studies; Atlantic studies; comparative studies; deep time; genesis of modernism; Spanish and Latin American experimental literature; thought from 18th-century to the present; translation from Spanish; universalisms; visual arts (including film).

 Dr James Hawkey, (Lecturer), Hispanic sociolinguistics; language policy and language contact; multilingual speech communities.